 The differences between the economies of Switzerland and Guatemala go beyond differences in size.
 The Swiss economy has different inputs that can be used to produce a very different mix of outputs.
 In other words, the Swiss economy has different ‘productive capabilities’.

 Productive capabilities are important to understand economic development.
 But, what exactly are productive capabilities?
-And how can measure them?
+And how can we measure them?

 Ricardo Hausmann and Cesar Hidalgo argue that productive capabilities are all the inputs, technologies and ideas that, in combination, determine the frontiers of what an economy can produce.
 They argue that productive capabilities include all sorts of things: infrastructure, land, laws, machines, people, books, and collective knowledge.